Proven to increase the chances of getting pregnant by 89%1

 - Check that the monitor is suitable for you – click here

-- Set up the monitor and then wait for your next menstrual cycle to begin before setting a new cycle and your testing window - Your testing window is a 6 hour period in which you will be able to test with the first urine of the day.
+- Set up the monitor and then wait for your next menstrual cycle to begin before setting a new cycle and your testing window - your testing testing window is a 6 hour period in which you will be able to test with the first urine of the day.

 - Always start your cycle with enough fertility tests from the same LOT for at least 10 tests